The 20 Best Brown Syndrome Doctors Near Me

 Offers Telehealth

 I was born and raised right here in Durham, NC.
 After attending college at Duke, I ventured north to Boston, where I completed most of my medical training, and was fortunate to meet and marry the love of my life, my husband Neil (also on faculty as a cardiologist here at Duke).
 I returned to Durham for my Glaucoma fellowship, briefly joined the faculty “across the street” at UNC-Chapel Hill, and then returned “home” to Duke Eye Center in 1995, where I have been on the faculty ever since.
 Dual fellowship-trained in both Pediatric Ophthalmology and Strabismus as well as in Glaucoma, I have a clinical and research focus on pediatric glaucoma and cataracts, as well as retinopathy of prematurity, but enjoy providing care for myriad pediatric problems of the eyes, including treatment of “grown children” with ocular alignment issues.
 My modus operandi is very simple – I simply try hard to treat each and every patient the way I would like someone to treat me.
 It works every time, and I am privileged to be a clinician and educator at Duke Eye Center and in Duke University Health System.
 Dr. Freedman is rated as an Elite provider by MediFind in the treatment of Brown Syndrome.
-Her top areas of expertise are Retinopathy of Prematurity, Strabismus, Brown Syndrome, Trabeculectomy, and Cataract Removal.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Retinopathy of Prematurity, Strabismus, Brown Syndrome, Trabeculectomy, and Cataract Removal.
+Dr. Freedman is board certified in American Board Of Ophthalmology, Ophthalmology.

 Elite in Brown Syndrome